Mythricia/RobCards/README.md

 # RobCards

-### *What's it do?*
+## What's it do?
 RobCards allows you to define layouts of cards or cardboard cutouts / panels for board games, as well as defining any number of variants of cards that use those layouts.
 Finally, make pretty renders of these cards, display them on the screen, and / or save the images to disk!
-Should be able to render print-ready images that can be used to actually print the cards on real card stock.
+Eventually RobCards should be able to render print-ready images that can be used to actually print the designs on real card stock or cardboard.

+**RobCards uses the very excellent [Love2D](https://love2d.org/) Lua game framework.**

-### Contributing
+## Contributing
 You can certainly contribute to this project!
 Feel free to create Issues here on GitHub, or contact me one way or another.

 If you wish to contribute code, I will gladly look at your pull requests, however, **please** read the guidlines below.